 \oneshotmodel{\textbf{DiGress}} \citep{digress} is the first discrete diffusion model designed for graph generation.
 It operates by iteratively removing noise from both graph edges and node types, learning a reverse diffusion process to construct whole graphs from a noise distribution.

-\oneshotmodel{\textbf{DisCo}} \citep{disco} is a graph generation model that defines a forward diffusion process with continous-time Markov chain (CTMC).
-The model learns reverse generative process to denoise both the graph structure and its attributes simultaneously.
+\oneshotmodel{\textbf{DisCo}} \citep{disco} is a graph generation model that defines a forward diffusion process with a continuous-time Markov chain (CTMC).
+The model learns a reverse generative process to denoise both the graph structure and its attributes simultaneously.

 \oneshotmodel{\textbf{Cometh}} \citep{cometh} is a continuous-time discrete-state graph diffusion model.
-Similar to Disco, it formulates graph generation as reversing a CTMC defined on graphs, where the model learns the transition rates of this chain to generate new graph structures.
+Similar to DisCo, it formulates graph generation as reversing a CTMC defined on graphs, in which the model learns the chain's transition rates to generate new graph structures.

 \oneshotmodel{\textbf{DeFoG}} \citep{defog} is a generative framework that applies the principles of flow matching directly to discrete graph structures.
-After training via a flow matching strategy, it utilizes CTMC for the denoising process to generate graphs.
+After training with a flow-matching strategy, it uses a CTMC for denoising to generate graphs.

 \FloatBarrier